mlochbaum/BQN/problems.md

 I've omitted problems that are obviously addressed by speculated extensions.
 Of course adding A fixes the problem "doesn't have A".
 Problems that only exist in reference to some existing convention (e.g. unfamiliarity to APLers) are also left out, unless the convention manifests technically (Unicode support).

-### Reduction depth
-There are really three kinds of reduction a BQN programmer might want to use:
-- Apply the function between elements of a list (Lisp).
-- Apply it between major cells of an array (SHARP).
-- Apply it between elements of an array, enclosing results to get a new array (NARS).

-Converting between these is not difficult but awkard enough to be an annoyance when programming, and because reductions are extremely common that makes this a big problem.
-Is there any reduction operator that works as an acceptable compromise?
-Is there even any combination of two operators that works?

 ### Empty arrays lose type information
 A pretty fundamental problem with dynamically-typed array languages.
 Prototypes are intended to solve it, but they don't really.
 It doesn't help that the notion of type is fluid: elements of an array in one moment can be axis lengths in the next; did the numeric value go from not being type information to being type information?
 Inferred type might help here, particularly the ability of one part of the program to ask another part for type information during compilation.
 But that needs to be specified if programmers are going to rely on it, which sounds difficult.